-QUESTION Do you need a statement from your health fund to work out the rebate you can claim?
+QUESTION Do you need a statement from your health insurer to work out the rebate you can claim?

 ANSWER Yes.
-Your health fund should have sent you a statement showing the premium you have paid and the amount of premium reductions you have received.
+Your health insurer should have sent you a statement showing the premium you have paid and the amount of premium reductions you have received.
 If you have more than one policy, you should have received a statement for each policy.
+If you did not receive a statement for one or more

-If you did not receive a statement for one or more of the policies you have paid for, you should contact your health fund and ask for one.
+If you did not receive a statement for one or more of the policies you have paid for, you should contact your health insurer and ask for one.